Full Breakdown of AEDC Band B Areas in Abuja

 What is Service Band B?

 Service bands are categories used by AEDC to classify areas based on their electricity consumption patterns and infrastructure capabilities.
 Band B areas are characterized by moderate levels of electricity usage, typically serving residential neighborhoods and small commercial users who need a reliable supply of power but do not have the highest consumption levels.
-Customers in Band B areas in Abuja enjoy 16 to 20 hours of power supply daily, ensuring a reasonable amount of electricity for their needs.
+Customers in enjoy 16 to 20 hours of power supply daily, ensuring a reasonable amount of electricity for their needs.

 List of Band B Areas